RSS

 2012

-TechRepublic interviewed 111 respondents in the spring of 2012 about new technologies that they are going to implement over the next 12 months.
-As can be seen in the chart below, SDN is not their first choice, but this was not a surprise because half of the respondents surveyed were unfamiliar with SDN.
-But among those who at least heard something about SDN, 64% may plan to introduce them next year.
+TechRepublic surveyed 111 respondents in the spring of 2012 about new technologies that they intend to implement over the next 12 months.
+As you can see in the graph below, SDN is not their first choice, but this was not a surprise due to the fact that half of the respondents surveyed were unfamiliar with SDN.
+But among those who have at least heard something about SDN, 64% may plan to implement them next year.

 Image:SDN.gif

-Many organizations reported that they plan to apply SDN, but very few did - only 5% reported implementation, as seen in the first schedule.
+Many organizations reported that they planned to apply SDN, but very few really did - only 5% reported implementation, as seen in the first schedule.
 Interestingly, 56% of respondents are interested in SDN next year, which means it is unlikely that this will fall into their 2014 budgets.

-VMware acquired a number of technologies and companies in 2012 to build a stack of solutions for the data center of the future.
-This, first of all, was bought for a fairly large amount of $1.26 billion by the startup Nicira, which offers an open platform for distributed network services, which allows you to centrally manage computer networks, which, in particular, will make it possible to release network equipment virtualization systems independent of hardware manufacturers soon.
+VMware acquired a number of technologies and companies in 2012 to build a solution stack for the data center of the future.
+This is, first of all, a startup Nicira, bought for a fairly large sum of $1.26 billion, offering an open platform for distributed network services that allows you to centrally manage computer networks, which, in particular, will make it possible to release network equipment virtualization systems independent of hardware manufacturers soon.
 Another acquisition is DynamicOPs, a cloud automation company.
 Its products allow you to control the processes of providing resources and managing services in heterogeneous environments: private and public clouds, physical infrastructures, structures based on various hypervisors and web services.
-All of this enables end-to-end management of virtual, physical, and multi-cloud environments while ensuring integration with existing processes and systems.
+All this together makes it possible to end-to-end management of virtual, physical and multi-cloud environments while ensuring integration with existing processes and systems.

-Nicira in the fall of 2012 has a beta version of a solution for enterprise data centers based on virtual networks (Virtual Extensible Local Area Network (VXLAN)), which allows you to scale local area network segments over networks from the clouds.
+In the fall of 2012, Nicira has a beta version of the Virtual Extensible Local Area Network (VXLAN) solution for enterprise data centers, which allows you to scale segments of local networks over networks from clouds.

-Traffic consumption by subscribers is becoming more uneven.
+Traffic consumption by subscribers is becoming increasingly uneven.
 The need for network resources dynamically changes depending on the time of day, major events, business activity, and so on.
-On the part of end users, the requirements for the quality of content are constantly growing, the nature of its consumption and generation is changing, so new approaches are needed to transfer and manage the flows of heterogeneous traffic.
+On the part of end users, requirements for the quality of content are constantly growing, the nature of its consumption and generation is changing, so new approaches to the transmission and control of flows of heterogeneous traffic are needed.

 2006-2011